A young Black woman in a wheelchair and an older Black woman sitting on a bench in the park. They are laughing together.

 Valproate blocks the breakdown of a chemical in the brain called gamma-aminobutyric acid (GABA).
 GABA is a chemical that calms nerve excitability in the brain.
 If valproate blocks its breakdown, there is more GABA to create this calming effect.

 There are gateways in the brain called ‘sodium channels’, which can be open or closed.
 When they are open, chemicals go through that can make us excited.
+Valproate may also work by locking on to closed sodium channels and keeping them closed.

 Valproate and everyday life

-If you are having a manic episode the doctor is likely to increase your dose quite quickly over a few days.
+If you are having a manic episode, the doctor is likely to increase your dose quite quickly over a few days.

 Your dose is likely to be reduced in the longer term to get the best effect for you.
 This is because you are unlikely to need the same high dose as you would in a manic episode to provide longer-term benefit.